 Tacos El Autlense

 “The taco truck in the [Hotsy Totsy] parking lot is outstanding.
 Not to be missed.” — Nosh reader

 Our favorite carnitas taco doesn’t come from the Mission or even Fruitvale.
 Instead, we head to the Albany stretch of San Pablo Avenue and visit the Tacos El Autlense truck, which sits in the Hotsy Totsy parking lot until midnight seven days a week.
 Tacos El Autlense does, of course, sell other tacos, but its crisp, tender pork is true carnitas perfection.
 The double stack of corn tortillas get a trip on the well-seasoned (and greased) flat-top, so even a meat-less bite is packed with flavor — just be sure to grab a fat stack of napkins before carrying your tacos back into the bar to eat.
 Yes, that’s right, the best way to enjoy El Autlense is to bring it into the Hotsy Totsy and wash down the tacos with a cold draft PBR.
 Follow that with a cocktail if it’s Friday.
 (We recommend the smoky, complex Everett and Jones or the tangy-sweet Bottle Bitter Rivers.)
 Just be prepared for a significant wait for your dinner, especially Thursdays through Sundays.
-Tacos El Autlense is at 601 San Pablo Ave. (at Garfield Street), Albany.
-Wheelchair accessible.
-Connect with the truck on Facebook.
+Tacos El Autlense is at 601 San Pablo Ave. (at Garfield), Albany.

 Our Readers’ Picks listing is compiled from our reader survey conducted in early 2016.
 We’ve listed the top five reader choices in Berkeley, Oakland and Beyond for both weeknight dinners and special occasion dinners.